Alpha-Drive/alphadrive-docs/docs/cli/config.md

 The Alpha Drive config file (alphadrive.yml) allows you to define profiles that enable easy automation within the Alpha Drive command line environment.
 The config file follows standard YAML format.

-## Setup alphadrive configuration for your work area
+## New Config

-In order to create or update the alphadrive.yml file you can run the following command.
+In order to create an alphadrive.yml file you can run the following command.

-    alpha init
+    alpha setup

-Setup will create a default profile or can create customized profiles based on your enviornment.
+Setup will walk you through all of the elements needed to create a default profile.

-## Customizing
-Maps, etc. can be customized
+Profiles can be customized and additional profiles added.

+## Templates

+Templates exist of projects to get you started.
+The format to install a template is

+    alpha init (template name)

+For example, our quick start uses the demo template:

+    alpha init demo

+## Profiles
+Options for customization of profiles include:
+*simulator
+*launch_command
+*map

 ## Having trouble?
 Email us at [support@alphadrive.ai](mailto:support@alphadrive.ai)